NicolePoon/studentSIMS/README.md

 # studentSIMS
-MSA-phase1-Database-and-API
+--MSA-phase1-Database-and-API

-All the screenshots and explanations/notes
+--All the screenshots and explanations/notes

 ## student_table with rows of example instances